Game Development

 Rooster

 The course uses different didactical approaches.
-The project is the most dominant part.
+The project in which you create your own game as a group is the most dominant part.
 Next to that we offer a theoretical basis in the form of lectures and workshops.

 Other approaches that are used are: student feedback sessions (guided by lecturers) and presentation sessions (in which students present their (intermediate) results).